netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

     You can directly pass the user name and password as environment variables to the controller, or use Kubernetes secrets (recommended).
 If you want to use Kubernetes secrets, create a secret for the user name and password using the following command:

         kubectl create secret  generic nslogin --from-literal=username='cic' --from-literal=password='mypassword'

+#### Specify the allowed image registries to access by Operators and Pods

+You must specify the list of image registries to which Operators and pods should have access for pulling the images.
+You can specify the allowed list of registries by updating the `image.config.openshift.io/cluster` Custom Resource definition file.
+Ensure to bring up the Openshift Cluster before updating the `image.config.openshift.io/cluster` Custom Resource definition file.

+To update, perform the following steps:

+1. Run the following command:

+        oc edit image.config.openshift.io/cluster

+2. Edit the `spec` field such as follows:

+        spec:
+          registrySources:
+            allowedRegistries:
+            - quay.io
+            - registry.redhat.io
+            - registry.connect.redhat.com
+            - registry.access.redhat.com
+            - image-registry.openshift-image-registry.svc:5000

+**Note:** If your application needs to pull images from registries other than the ones specified here, you can update those as well in the list.

+**Note**: The changes are applied to all the master and worker nodes and the node will be in 'Not Ready' state after updating the CRD.
+You must wait for all the nodes to be in 'Ready' state before proceeding to the next step.
+You can view the status of the nodes using the following command:

+    oc get nodes

 #### Create a system user account for the Citrix ingress controller in Citrix ADC